hmhauter/mlops_exam_project/README.md

 In summary, this project aims to harness the power of deep learning to accurately classify sports images.
 By leveraging PyTorch and PyTorch Lightning, along with the RexNet model, we strive to develop a robust and efficient classification system.
 The project's performance will be evaluated based on the model's accuracy and its ability to generalize across various sports images.
 We expect to use multiple parameters in order to in-depth evaluate.

+## Week 1 Checklist

+- [x] Create a git repository
+- [x] Make sure that all team members have write access to the github repository
+- [ ] Create a dedicated environment for you project to keep track of your packages
+- [ ] Create the initial file structure using cookiecutter
+- [ ] Fill out the make_dataset.py file such that it downloads whatever data you need and
+- [ ] Add a model file and a training script and get that running
+- [ ] Remember to fill out the requirements.txt file with whatever dependencies that you are using
+- [ ] Remember to comply with good coding practices (pep8) while doing the project
+- [ ] Do a bit of code typing and remember to document essential parts of your code
+- [ ] Setup version control for your data or part of your data
+- [ ] Construct one or multiple docker files for your code
+- [ ] Build the docker files locally and make sure they work as intended
+- [ ] Write one or multiple configurations files for your experiments
+- [ ] Used Hydra to load the configurations and manage your hyperparameters
+- [ ] When you have something that works somewhat, remember at some point to to some profiling and see if you can optimize your code
+- [ ] Use Weights & Biases to log training progress and other important metrics/artifacts in your code.
+Additionally, consider running a hyperparameter optimization sweep.
+- [ ] Use Pytorch-lightning (if applicable) to reduce the amount of boilerplate in your code

 # src

 Exam Project for the MLOps course at DTU January 2024.